happyjimbo/unitycodereview/README.md

 ### What is missing? ###

-Please note that there is no UI in this code example, this is due to the project originally using NGUI 3 (which is still more advanced than the recently released 'New UI' by Unity), which is paid for software and needs a license - of which I cannot guarantee that you the read (or organisation) has.
+Please note that there is no UI in this code example, this is due to the project originally using NGUI 3 (more advanced UI system than the recently released 'New UI' by Unity), which is paid for software and needs a license - of which I cannot guarantee that you the read (or organisation) has.
 Please note that I'm a fan of the Presentation Model (http://martinfowler.com/eaaDev/PresentationModel.html), which enables us to have a place where we can separate our 'view' code from interactive with the system and is fantastic for creating unit tests without any mocking involved.

 ### Who do I talk to? ###